Oscar García Rivera: Political career

 One of the consequences of the Great Depression was the employment opportunities were scarce across all of the United States.
 Unemployment was especially high in areas such as Spanish Harlem and gave rise to a high crime rate.
-Adding to the misery was the fact that schools were overcrowded and housing was severely limited, plus discrimination by neighbors, government officials and police brutality was rampant.
+Adding to the misery was that schools were overcrowded and housing was severely limited, plus discrimination by neighbors, government officials and police brutality was rampant.
 Another factor which made it difficult for the Puerto Ricans living in New York City was the language barrier.
 Their inability to communicate and be understood made it difficult for them to be properly represented before the authorities.

 In 1937, Garcia Rivera, who had joined the Republican Party, launched his candidacy for the New York State Assembly as East Harlem's representative with the support of Independent Democrats, leftists, fusionists, labor unions, and the American Labor Party.
-Among those who supported his nomination were: New York City's Mayor Fiorello LaGuardia, Manhattan D.A.
-Thomas E. Dewey, and Union leaders like Michael J. Quill, TWU, George Meaney, AFL/CIO, Alex Rose and Benjamin MacLauren.
+Among those who supported his nomination were: New York City's Mayor Fiorello LaGuardia, Manhattan D.A. candidate Thomas E. Dewey, and Union leaders like Michael J. Quill, TWU, George Meany, AFL/CIO, Alex Rose and Benjamin MacLauren.
 He was elected to the Assembly (New York Co., 17th D.), thus becoming the first Puerto Rican in history to be elected to public office in the United States, and took his seat in the 161st New York State Legislature in 1938.
 In June 1938, he was refused a renomination by the Republicans, but was re-elected in November 1938 on the American Labor ticket only.
 He sat in the 162nd New York State Legislature in 1939 and 1940.
 During his term in office, he emphasized issues of child labor, protective laws for workers, labor services, and anti-discrimination legislation.